groue/GRMustache/README.md

 Alternatively, you may use [CocoaPods](https://github.com/CocoaPods/CocoaPods): append `pod 'GRMustache', '~> 5.0'` to your Podfile.

-GRMustache targets MacOS down to 10.6 Snow Leopard, iOS down to version 4, and only depends on the Foundation framework.
+GRMustache targets MacOS down to 10.6 Snow Leopard, iOS down to version 4.3, and only depends on the Foundation framework.

+**armv6 architecture**: The last GRMustache library that embeds the armv6 slice is [GRMustache 5.0.1](https://github.com/groue/GRMustache/tree/v5.0.1).

 ### 2. Start rendering templates